OswaldAnalytics/OswaldAnalytics.github.io/about.md

 title: About
 ---

-I am Christopher Oswald, a researcher at UNC: Chapel Hill presueing a master's degree in Educational Psychology, Measurement and Evaluation.
+I am Christopher Oswald, a researcher at UNC: Chapel Hill pursuing a master's degree in Educational Psychology, Measurement and Evaluation.

 I can be found in the following places: